 State Sponsorship Programme

-However each state can participate in this process through the state/territory sponsored visa categories.
-These categories provide the ability to attract and sponsor migrants who have skills that are of value and importance.
+However each state of Australia can participate in this process through the state/territory sponsored visa categories.
+These categories provide the ability to attract and sponsor migrants who have skills that are of value and importance to the state.

 Regional visas (business and other)

-Northern Territory state sponsorship is available on the following categories of provisional (temporary residency) and residence (permanent residency) business skills visas:
+Queensland state sponsorship is available on the following categories of provisional (temporary) and residence (permanent) business skills visas: